 Chattanooga’s first brewpub is still going strong thanks to premium craft beer and a delicious menu at reasonable prices.

-The Terminal offers a great value with fabulous salads, locally sourced Bison burgers and pizzas, and mouthwatering sandwiches – all washed down with their in-house ale.
+The Terminal Brewhouse has something for everyone - and it won't break it the bank.
+Enjoy a variety of salads, locally sourced Bison burgers and pizzas, and mouthwatering sandwiches – all washed down with a housemade craft beer.